 K: Yep, changing strains has been a real eye-opener for me.
-I’ve always been a sativa-consumer because weed does tend to make me a bit lazy (especially the older I’m getting!), so I always assumed that indica-dominant or even hybrid strains would do their namesake and send me “in-da-couch”, but to my surprise they didn’t.
-Smoking more indica is actually changing it up enough for me to get my high back on!
+I’ve always been a Sativa -over-Indica consumer because weed does tend to make me a bit lazy (especially the older I’m getting!), so I always assumed that Indica-dominant or even hybrid strains would do their namesake and send me “in-da-couch”, but to my surprise they didn’t.
+Smoking more Indica is actually changing it up enough for me to get my high back on!

 I also change up the ways I take marijuana.
 I started smoking marijuana and hash by smoking in either joints, bongs or pipes.
 Later on I became a consumer of edibles and drinkables, then I was and still am a vaper.
 For the longest time, the ease of consuming the weed was most important to me.
 Now it’s the effect that I’m receiving.
 Whereas before I probably would never have tried infused oils and tinctures, now I use them from time to time to change up the delivery method.

 I’ve also read that healthy diets, exercise and rest can help but these are a part of my daily routine anyway.
 Same thing with ripe mangoes, sweet potatoes, omega-3 supplements and other foods can help, but again I eat/take all of these so I’m not sure of the direct benefits.
 Still, the bottom line of having a healthy lifestyle is paramount to anything working well for our bodies.